Parents and carers

 Starting the university journey is an exciting time for both you and the young person in your care.

-Getting to university requires a fair amount of planning and preparation and although it is the time for prospective students to learn to become more independent, they could still use a helping hand along the way.
+Getting to university takes a lot of planning and preparation.
+Although it’s time for prospective students to become more independent, they still could use a helping hand along the way.

-Here is some information to help you support your dependants through the process of getting to university.
+We’ve gathered information to help you support your young person as they explore the process of getting to university.

-- What did they enjoy studying at school and college?
+- what do they enjoy studying at school or college?

-- Do they want to study close to home or further away?
+- do they want to study close to home, or move away?

 Step 1